secretstartups/handbook/sites/handbook/source/handbook/legal/customer-negotiations/index.html.md

 Visit the [Channel Operations page](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#letters-of-authorization) to learn how partners can request a Letter of Authorization.

 **Legal Team Steps:**
-1. Once the Partner has executed or otherwise clicked to accept a GitLab partner abreement, credentials and access to the partner portal will be made available to allow a partner to request an LOA to confirm that the partner is a valid and authorized, Legal will receive an email via DocuSign to `loa@gitlab.com`.
+1. Once the Partner has executed or otherwise clicked to accept a GitLab partner agreement, credentials and access to the partner portal will be made available to allow a partner to request an LOA to confirm that the partner is a valid and authorized, Legal will receive an email via DocuSign to `loa@gitlab.com`.
 2. Legal will then fol GitLab partner.
 Once the DocuSign process is initiated by the partner, the LOA will be routed to the Legal team to add a Legal Stamp, and then to a GitLab authorized signatory.
 Upon completion, the fully executed LOA will be distributed via DocuSign to GitLab Legal and the partner.
 3. If a partner requests a non-standard LOA with custom terms, please open a Legal Request in SFDC as outlined above.